Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 9. Command line arguments

 > **_NOTE:_**    Enviroment-specific settings are commonly used in order to run with different settings in your production, development or testing
 > environments.
-A best practise is to always leave the default appSettings.json and databaseSettings.json files as-is, and make all of your changes
+A best practise is to always leave the default `appSettings.json` and `databaseSettings.jso`n files as-is, and make all of your changes
 > in enviroment-specific json files.
 > The {enviroment} used in configuration filenames can be configured in a variety of ways.
 > Refer to [Use multiple environments in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments) for more information.